 Discover more of Javanese culture in the city center of Yogyakarta.
 Look and learn a piece of culture and history in Yogyakarta Palace.
 While the royal palace represents spiritual, philosophical, and cultural values in Javanese society.
-The Kraton itself still functions as the private residence of the royals family.
+The Kraton itself still functions as the private residence of the royal family.

 The King of Yogyakarta, Sri Sultan Hamengkubuwono X still lived in the palace.
 The home of the royals sets in the heart of Yogyakarta.
 Not far from the center of the city monument.
 At that time, the location is chosen because of safety and security reasons.